gsloan2/RecipeApplication/README.md

 ## Features
 - **Recipe Creation**: Users can create new recipes, adding titles, descriptions, and images.
-- **Ingredient Management**: Each recipe allows for the listing of ingredients.
 - **Categorized Recipes**: Recipes can be categorized (e.g., Breakfast, Lunch, Dinner, Desserts, Vegetarian) for easy navigation and organization.
-- **Step-by-Step Instructions**: Users can add instructions for each recipe.
 - **Importing Recipes**: Users can import recipes to their recipe book from major recipe sites.
 - **Database Integration**: Uses SQLite for efficient data storage and retrieval.
 - **Search Functionality**: Allows a user to search their recipes for certain ingredients